moganraj/Testing_UI/README.md

 Broken Image:

 1) Navigate to Broken Image Page
-2) Verify the existance of Broken Image
+2) Verify the existence of Broken Image

 Forgot Password: